YeLibrarian/planets_GallowayLab_YL/README.md

  This is a practice repo from Ye Li on 20200225.

 This is the story of Wolfman and Dracula who are investigating if it is possible to send a planetary lander to Mars.

+I made this edit on the remote GitHUb.com repo through the browser.